Timeline of the SARS-CoV-2 Omicron variant: 29 November

 Australia records its third case of the variant in a national repatriated from Johannesburg.
 He was undertaking mandatory isolation in the Howard Springs quarantine facility in the Northern Territory.
 The first six cases are identified in Scotland (bringing the total in the UK to nine): four in the Lanarkshire area and two in Greater Glasgow and Clyde area.

 Spain and Sweden report their first cases, the latter from a sample taken less than a week prior from a traveler from South Africa.
 India announces that a portion of the stock of its own vaccines (under the aegis of COVAX) shall be shipped to afflicted African nations.
 At a special session of the World Health Assembly WHO presents the variant as having a very high global risk.

 30 November

 Ecuador and Japan impose international travel restrictions.
-The U.S. also tightens its restrictions.
+The US also tightens its restrictions.
 Japan reports its first case as does France (on the Indian Ocean island of Réunion).
-China's leader Xi Jinping pledges 30m doses of its own vaccine to Africa by way of addressing global vaccine inequity, with 400m to follow (produced by Chinese-owned companies in Africa).
-In The Netherlands, two additional cases are identified in older samples that were retroactively checked for the new variant, dating back to 19 and 23 November.
+China's leader Xi Jinping pledges 30 million doses of its own vaccine to Africa by way of addressing global vaccine inequity, with 400 million to follow (produced by Chinese-owned companies in Africa).
+In the Netherlands, two additional cases are identified in older samples that were retroactively checked for the new variant, dating back to 19 and 23 November.